-The primary pieces of legislation specifically applicable to business combinations and acquisitions of publicly listed companies are the Turkish Commercial Code (Law No. 6102) (TCC), which regulates the incorporation and operation of business enterprises including their mergers and similar transactions, and the Turkish Capital Markets Law (Law No. 6362) (CML), which is Turkey's main securities law legislation, including secondary legislation promulgated thereunder, in particular, the following:
+The primary legislation that specifically applies to business combinations and acquisitions of publicly listed companies is the Turkish Commercial Code (Law No. 6102) (TCC), which regulates the incorporation and operation of business enterprises including their mergers and similar transactions, and the Turkish Capital Markets Law (Law No. 6362) (CML), which is Turkey's main securities law legislation, including secondary legislation promulgated thereunder, in particular, the following: